This story has been updated. It was originally published on July 10, 2019.

 From Dropbox Preferences, click Sync and select On for Smart Sync if you want Dropbox to automatically make files online-only if they aren’t edited for a few months.
 If you’d rather do this manually, right-click on any folder in your Dropbox in File Explorer or Finder, then choose Smart Sync and Online Only.

-Google Drive works like Dropbox, but there’s no “smart” sync—you pick which folders you want stored both on your computer and in the cloud, and which you just want in the cloud.
+On Google Drive, you pick which folders you want stored both on your computer and in the cloud, and which you just want in the cloud.
 If you use Google Drive on more than one computer, you can keep different folders on different devices (though folders will only be synced when they’re stored both locally and in the cloud).
+If you have a free account, you’ll have Backup and Sync, but if you have a paid Workspace account, you can use Google Drive for desktop—it’s like Dropbox’s Smart Sync.

-To pick your folders, open the Google Backup and Sync Preferences screen, then switch to the Google Drive tab.
+To pick your folders on a free account, open the Google Backup and Sync Preferences screen, then switch to the Google Drive tab.
 To sync everything between Google Drive in the cloud and the local Google Drive folders on your computer, check the box marked Sync everything in My Drive.